hth313/OS4/doc/partialKeys.rst

 prompt is determined by the bits in the name header.
-An ordinary partial key sequence function is started and the return address for the next key processing is initially set to inside mainframe (which depends on the prompt bits in the name header, as usual).
-OS4 detects that there is a call to ``partialKey`` as first real instruction in the function that is prompting, and alters the return address that points somewhere in mainframe, to instead be the return address of the call to ``partialKey``, plus one.
+An ordinary partial key sequence function is started and the return address for the next key processing is initially set to inside mainframe (which depends on the prompt bits in the name header).
+OS4 detects that there is a call to ``partialKey`` as first real instruction in the function that is prompting and alters the return address that points somewhere in mainframe so that it instead is the return address of the call to ``partialKey``, plus one.

-When the first key is pressed in response to the prompt, it is handled by the code following the call to ``partialKey``.
+When the first key is pressed in response to the prompt, it is handled by the code following the call to ``partialKey`` plus one.
 The normal back-arrow handler is first, then processing for other keys, which is how the ``NEXT`` routines work in mainframe.

-Thus, the purpose of the name field bits is only to put up the initial prompt.
-The main purpose of the marker is to tell OS4 that the function wants to do its own processing.
-When this happens, OS4 alters the return address kept on the stack for the next key processing to point to your own key handler code.
+The purpose of the name field bits is only to put up the initial prompt.
+The purpose of the ``GOSUB partialKey`` marker is to tell OS4 that the function wants to do its own processing.
+OS4 alters the return address kept on the stack for the next key processing to point to your own key handler code.

-When the prompt has been fully filled in you should jump to one of the null test entry points, i.e. ``NULT_``, ``NULT_3`` or ``NULT_4`` to do null testing and if key is released execute the function.
+When the prompt has been fully filled in you should jump to one of the null test entry points, i.e. ``NULT_``, ``NULT_3`` or ``NULT_4`` to do null testing and if key is released in time execute the function.

 Execution is done the normal way by actually running the function.
-As the first instruction is a call to ``partialKey``, it will get executed.
-So far it only acted as a marker for redirecting (overriding) the prompt handler.
+As the first instruction is a call to ``partialKey`` it will get executed.
+Previously it has only acted as a marker for redirecting (overriding) the prompt handler.
 Executing it will do nothing as it immediately returns to the next line (the one the prompt handler skipped over before).
 It should be a short jump to the actual code that performs the function.

-Then what about the collected prompt data?
-Normally alpha input is in the Q register and a numeric operand is in ``A.X``.
+What about the collected prompt input data?
+Normally, alpha input is in the Q register and a numeric operand is in ``A.X``.
 If you want something else you need to store it somewhere before you called the null test handler code.
-As the Q registers is available for prompt arguments, it can be a good place.
+As the Q registers is available for prompt arguments, it can be a good choice.

 .. note::
    Make a jump to ``XABTSEQ`` to abort partial key processing.
-This works almost identical to ``ABTSEQ`` in mainframe which has the same purpose, but ``XABTSEQ`` performs some additional clean-ups for the purpose of OS4.
+This works almost identical to ``ABTSEQ`` in mainframe which has the same purpose, except that ``XABTSEQ`` performs some additional clean-ups for the purpose of OS4.

 .. note::
-   The boost module uses this to provide replacements for ``XEQ`` and ``ASN``, but you are not limited to improving existing functionality, you can provide something completely new.
+   The Boost module uses this to provide replacements for ``XEQ`` and ``ASN``.
+However, you are not limited to improving existing functionality, you can provide something completely new.

 Design considerations
 ---------------------

-Some extension modules (like CCD) shows prompt underscores immediately for more than one field, i.e. the two arguments of an ``XROM``.
+Some extension modules (like CCD) show prompt underscores immediately for more than one field, i.e. the two arguments of an ``XROM``.
 This may be seen as user friendly, but existing base functionality like ``ASN`` do not present up front that it will also prompt for a key once you entered the function name.
 In addition, the key prompt is a single underscore, even though the actual key pressed will be presented as a two digit number.

-Thus, you are rather free to do whatever you want and it is nothing wrong to take a field at a time and just prompt for the next thing, Even if you know that you eventually will prompt for additional things following a known pattern.
+Thus, you are rather free to do whatever you want and there is nothing unusual with taking a field at a time and gradually prompt for the next thing, even if you know that you eventually will prompt for additional things following a known pattern.
 On the other hand, making it more elaborate may make it easier for the user to understand it.
-The take-away is that both ways have been in used for long and are accepted, there are no right or wrong.
+The take-away is that both ways have been in used for long and are accepted, there is nothing right or wrong.

 Limitations
 -----------

-If you decide to use the prompt mechanism offered by mainframe with your XROM function, it is possible to do so, but normal limitations apply.
-The bug with stack operands exists (unless you use a corrected mainframe ROM), the function must be non-programmable and you function cannot be a secondary functions.
+If you decide to use the prompt mechanism offered by mainframe with your XROM function it is possible to do so, but normal limitations apply.
+The bug with stack operands exists (unless you use a corrected mainframe ROM).
+The function must be non-programmable and your function cannot be a secondary functions.
 The ``CAT'`` catalog replacement function in the Boost module is currently implemented this way.

-If you take over prompt handling but in the end make use of existing functionality in mainframe, it will not work properly with secondary functions.
-One example of this is the ``ASN'`` assign replacement function in the Boost module, it uses the mainframe code to ask for the key-code as its final step.
+If you take over prompt handling but in the end make use of existing functionality in mainframe it will not work properly with secondary functions.
+One example of this is the ``ASN'`` assign replacement function in the Boost module.
+It uses the mainframe code to ask for the key-code as its final step.
+After this it tries to execute the function from mainframe and it cannot execute secondary functions.
 This forces it to be an ordinary XROM function.

 Support functions